 Check out my short video and you’ll see…no crowds!

-If you love art, Udine is a gem.
-Tiepolo lived in Udine and did some of his most beautiful work there…and by the way, he was from Venice.
-The Duomo di Udine houses an altarpiece by Tiepolo, and you won’t have to line up to see it.
-Other places of interest in Udine include Palazzo Patriarchale, where you can see frescoes by Tiepolo; Church of Saint Mary of the Castle, believed to be the oldest church in Udine and possibly of Lombard origin; and Gallerie del Tiepolo, located in the Diocesan Museum in the Church of the Purità.
+Other places of interest in Udine include Palazzo Patriarchale or the Patriarchal Palace with it’s Grand Staircase ceiling decorated with frescoes by Tiepolo; Church of Saint Mary of the Castle, believed to be the oldest church in Udine and possibly of Lombard origin; and Gallerie del Tiepolo, located in the Diocesan Museum in the Church of the Purità.

 Fagagna